ehanson8/marc-data/README.md

 # marc-data

-Note: Upgraded to Python 3 in 02/2019
+**Note**: Upgraded to Python 3 in 02/2019.
+The Python 2.x version can be downloaded [here](https://github.com/ehanson8/marc-data/releases)

 Scripts for manipulating MARC-related data